Training Local Leaders to Prevent and Reduce Domestic Violence Evidence From Peru (LIA)

 Experimental: LIA Household and Group Training

 This treatment arm combines LIA Household and Group training.
 Villages in this arm will first receive the 8-sessions household-level intervention, then the 4-sessions of village-level gender-segregated group intervention will follow.
-The sessions topics for both interventions are: i) gender roles, beliefs and stereotypes; ii) violence, cultural patterns and human rights; iii) healthy relationships within the family; iv) good treatment between family members and self-care; v) Assertive communication; vi) resolution and conflict management; vii) resources for domestic violence cases; and viii) leadership and women agency.
+The session topics for both interventions are: i) gender roles, beliefs and stereotypes; ii) violence, cultural patterns and human rights; iii) healthy relationships within the family; iv) good treatment between family members and self-care; v) assertive communication; vi) resolution and conflict management; vii) resources for domestic violence cases; and viii) leadership and women's agency.

 Other Names: